How To Install Laminate Flooring Properly in Old and New Constructions, Uneven Floors

 Subfloor Floor Layout, Transition Profiles and More

 Laminate flooring is a multi-layered single board with tongue and groove edges for fitting the boards together.
-The boards are laid on a suitable subfloor using the floating floor method whereby the tongue-and-grooved planks are not fixed to the subfloor any means.
-As you can see, no glue or nails are used to fix the laminate board on the subfloor, so this is not a permanent installation, but a floating floor which can be easily removed during renovations.
+The boards are laid on a suitable subfloor using the floating floor method whereby the tongue-and-grooved planks are not fixed to the subfloor by any means.
+Apparently, no glue or nails are used to fix the laminate board in place, so this is not a permanent installation, but a floating floor which can be easily removed during renovations.
 The floating floor system is a modern method of installing laminated floor boards which is widely used nowadays, being preferred by many homeowners due to its ease of installation, removal and capability of being re-used in new works.
 Glued and nailed laminate floors are no longer popular.

 Other advantages of laminate flooring is that it is cheaper than natural hardwood floors, although vinyl floor covering is a little bit cheaper than laminated board floor.
 Hardwood floors are highly valued because of their durability, natural wooden texture and appearance as well as their ability to be sanded and refinished.
 Laminate flooring is a cheaper alternative to achieving a hardwood appearance due to its decorative paper layer that can be imprinted with a wide variety of wood appearances.
 However, unlike natural wood which can be easily scratched, blemished, dented and stained by spills, the surface layer of laminated floor boards is made of melamine resin which is not just stain-proof, but also highly resistant to abrasion and wear.